olebole/python-cpl/doc/tutorial.rst

 >>> import cpl

 This import statement will fail if the CPL libraries are not found.
-Init the search path for CPL recipes from the esorex startup and list available recipes:
+If you migrate from Esorex, you may just init the search path for CPL recipes from the esorex startup:

 >>> cpl.esorex.init()

+Otherwise, you will need to explicitely set the recipe search path:

+>>> cpl.Recipe.path = '/store/01/MUSE/recipes'

+List available recipes:

 >>> cpl.Recipe.list()
 [('muse_quick_image', ['0.2.0', '0.3.0']),
  ('muse_scipost', ['0.2.0', '0.3.0']),